Azmy36/Facial-Recognition_Youssef/README.md

 📜 License
 This project is open-source and intended for educational and research purposes.
-Please provide credit to Youssef Azmy and Omar R. Gohary if you use or modify this work.
+Please provide credit to Youssef Azmy and Omar Gohary if you use or modify this work.